tinymce/tinymce-docs/migration-from-4x.md

 The Modern theme is no longer supported in TinyMCE 5.0.
 The modern theme's UI library [`tinymce.ui.*`](https://www.tiny.cloud/docs/api/tinymce.ui/) has also been deleted.
 This change may impact integrations depending upon the [level of customization]({{site.baseurl}}/migration-from-4x/#initialization).

-> Note: If you encounter problems while migrating and wish to be supported or need a workaround, please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).
-You can also track developer preview issues on GitHub, [here](https://github.com/tinymce/tinymce/labels/dev%20preview).
+> Note: For support related issues such as problems while migrating and a workaround, please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).
+Alternatively, track developer preview issues on GitHub, [here](https://github.com/tinymce/tinymce/labels/dev%20preview).

 ### Events